-- Information that we collect as you use our services: - Information about your apps, browsers & devices, such as unique identifiers tied to the browser, application, or device you're using; and information about the interaction of your apps, browsers, and devices with our services, (like IP address, crash reports, and system activity).
+- Personal information that you provide us when you create a Google Account (like vour name and password, phone number. date of birth, or payment information). - Information that we collect as you use our services: - Information about your apps, browsers & devices, such as unique identifiers tied to the browser, application, or device you're using; and of third parties, including to:

-are most frequently misspelled to help us improve spell-check features used across our services.

-- Understand how people use our services to ensure and improve the performance of our services.
-For example, analyzing usage of Google Translate to improve translation quality and increase the availability of Translate in more languages. - Perform research that improves our services for our users and benefits the public.
-For example, improving Google Translate's translation quality and increasing the availability of Translate in
+- Provide, maintain, and improve services to meet the needs of our users.
+For example, analyzing which search terms are most frequently misspelled to help us improve spell-check features used across our services. - people use our services to ensure and improve the performance of our services.
+For example, analyzing usage of Google Translate to improve translation quality and increase the availability of Translate in more languages.